 Read this post in German, French, Spanish, Turkish, Italian and Polish.

 At Bitpanda, we value the security of user funds as well as regulatory compliance.
-Since the company’s inception in December 2014, we are constantly overdelivering on both topics.
+Since the company’s inception in December 2014, we have constantly been overdelivering on both topics.
 To be able to give those values more legitimacy, we started to work with KPMG, one of the top four accounting firms in the world.

 How to request the KPMG agreed-upon procedures report as a Bitpanda user

-We’d like to guarantee full transparency for our users.
+We want to guarantee full transparency for our users.
 The process to request the full report is simple: You can request the full report by clicking here.
 We will then provide you with the latest available quarterly agreed-upon procedures document.

 - Agreed-upon procedures performed by KPMG were performed by International Standards (ISRS 4400).
 Agreed-upon procedures do not constitute an audit.